civican/legisinfo/42-1/bills/C-15/bill_text.md

     any shares or other interest or right received by another person as a result of an order made under subsection 39.13(1) or retained by another person; and

-    any common shares received by another person as a result of a conversion of shares or liabilities in accordance with the contractual terms of those shares or liabilities.
+    any common shares received by another person as a result of a conversion of shares or liabilities in accord­ance with the contractual terms of those shares or liabilities.

 ### Section 39.24